-1) Arenabolaget owns and manages Friends Arena.
+- 1) Arenabolaget owns and manages Friends Arena.
 We own 66.7 per cent in Arenabolaget i Solna KB (ABS KB), which owns the Nationalarenan 1 property (Friends Arena).
 We also own 50 per cent in Arenabolaget i Solna AB, which is an unlimited partner in ABS KB.
-Since we do not have a controlling interest in ABS KB, the holding is recognised as interests in associated companies.

-2) During the year, Selfors Invest AB has become a wholly owned subsidiary and Accessy AB is now reported as shares and interests.
+Since we do not have a controlling interest in ABS KB, the holding is recognised as interests in associated companies and profit/loss from the company as earnings from interests in associated companies. - 2) During the year, Selfoss Invest AB has become a wholly owned subsidiary and Accessy AB is now reported as shares and interests.